iD Mobile review 2025: our expert view on the network

 Useful link: Read what difference 4G calling makes

-You also get call forwarding included on every iD plan.
-This lets you divert incoming calls to another number if you want to keep one line free from calls.
+And you get call forwarding on every iD plan.
+This lets you divert incoming calls to another number if you want to keep one line free.
+And you can tether your data signal to other devices without limits in the UK.

 iD Mobile don’t give you access to any free WiFi hotspots like budget rivals SMARTY (who also use Three) do.
 These are usually handy for saving data and staying connected in places without signal.